-Instead of the right to care, you may qualify for a personal budget.
+Instead of the right to care, you may qualify for a personal budget (pgb).
 In that case, you will receive an amount to purchase the care and nursing yourself.
 The right to a personal budget is subject to special conditions.
 They are defined in the Healthcare Insurance Personal Budget Regulations.
 You can view and download the Healthcare Insurance Personal Budget Regulations at www.hollandzorg.com/conditions.
-If the costs you incur for nursing and care are higher than the reimbursement in the form of a personal budget, the difference between the costs and the personal budget will be payable by you.
+If the costs you incur for nursing and care are higher than the reimbursement in the form of a personal budget, the difference will be payable by you.